Alight Inc. (ALIT) Shares Up Despite Recent Market Volatility - News Heater

 Is It Worth Investing in Alight Inc. (NYSE: ALIT) Right Now?

-The average price predicted for Alight Inc. (ALIT) by analysts is $12.57, which is $5.97 above the current market price.
-The public float for ALIT is 355.41M, and at present, short sellers hold a 7.13% of that float.
-On October 10, 2023, the average trading volume of ALIT was 3.24M shares.
+The average price point forecasted by analysts for Alight Inc. (ALIT) is $12.57, which is $5.62 above the current market price.
+The public float for ALIT is 355.36M, and currently, short sellers hold a 6.94% ratio of that floaft.
+The average trading volume of ALIT on October 17, 2023 was 3.40M shares.

 ALIT’s Market Performance